joao-gracindo/Dalhi/README.md

 # Dalhi

-Dalhi is a tutoring system for music, focused on auditory musical training.
+Dalhi is a music tutoring system, focused on auditory musical training.

 The application has emerged from our academic research on tutoring systems.